alenton/PYSQL/README.md

 - `Erno 19`: 'The file already exists'

 Each error will give you clue on what you might made wrong in the prompt.
-Along with these error, there errors with python syntax.
-For handling any other errors.
+Along with these error, there are errors with python syntax for handling any other errors.
 If any unusual error occurs, please report us.

 # The End